AmanKumarSinhaGitHub/To-Do-List-App/README.md

    mongosh
    ```

-5. Open another PowerShell window and Navigate to the project directory:
+5. Navigate to the project directory:

    ```bash
    cd To-Do-List-App